Metropolitan Opera House (Lincoln Center): Lobby

-On display in the lobby, and visible to the outside plaza, are two murals created for the space by Marc Chagall.
+On display in the lobby, and visible to the outside plaza, are two murals created for the space by Marc Chagall, The Sources of Music and The Triumph of Music.
 The murals are approximately 30 ft by 36 ft.
 The south wall holds the work entitled The Triumph of Music while the north wall contains The Sources of Music.
 In 2009, the Met's board of directors decided to use the paintings as collateral for a long-term loan which previously relied on cash for backing.
 Some sources estimate the value of the paintings at $20 million.

 The multi-story lobby is dominated by a concrete and terrazzo cantilevered stairway that connects the main level with the lower level lounges and upper floors.
 The centerpiece of the lobby is an array of eleven "crystal chandeliers resembling constellations with sparkly moons and satellites spraying out in all directions"; the auditorium contains 21 matching chandeliers, the largest of which measures 18 ft in diameter.
 The chandeliers were donated by the government of Austria as repayment for American help during the Marshall Plan following World War II, and were designed by Dr. Hans Harald Rath of J. & L. Lobmeyr of Vienna.
 Twelve of the chandeliers in the auditorium are on motorized winches, and raised to the ceiling prior to performances so as not to obstruct sight lines of the audience on the upper levels.

 In 2008 the lobby chandeliers were dismantled and sent to the J & L Lobmeyr workshop in Vienna to be refurbished prior to the Met's 125th anniversary season.
 Workers re-wired the pieces and replaced any of the 49,000 crystals that were broken or missing.
 The lobby also contains sculptures by Aristide Maillol and Wilhelm Lehmbruck as well as portraits of notable performers and members of the Met company.
 3,000 square feet of velour covers the walls in the front of house spaces, with gold leaf, bronze, Italian marble and concrete being the architectural surfaces in these spaces.
 A restaurant occupies space on the Grand Tier level, and spaces for patrons, guild members, and the Metropolitan Opera Club exist as well throughout the lobbies.

 A restaurant known as "Top of the Met", which occupied a balcony overlooking the plaza and lobbies below was a success upon opening, but closed after low attendance in the mid-1970s.
 The space was designed by Harrison himself and featured murals by French impressionist Raoul Dufy.
 Other public spaces in the Opera House were decorated by such interior designers of the time as Angelo Donghia, William Baldwin, and L. Garth Huxtable, husband of then-New York Times architecture critic Ada Louise Huxtable, who upon the opening of the building would famously write, "There is a strong temptation to close the eyes."